 It wasn’t that unusual for me to have a vivid dream, what was unusual, was what followed.
 A flood of vivid happy memories that had been locked away in a protective vault of my own making.
 I was remembering Nicky and her brothers and my own siblings as children and young people.
 My Brother, sister and I were comparative ages to three of my aunt’s children, and the six us grew up as comrades in arms.
 Memories were coming back in flashbacks, dreams and strange sensory rich visions.
 The memories always left me with a deepening sense of sorrow.
 I did what I had always done, I kept moving forward, pushing things to the back of my mind, so that I could get through the day, the week, the year.

 This strategy was working fine, until about a month after the dream, when I got a call from my sister in law.
-She said my brother wasn’t right and she was leaving him.
+She said my brother was unstable, and she was leaving him.
 My brother David hadn’t tested.
 What we do with those who choose not to test is “symptom watch”, it adds another level of cruel uncertainty to a family life that spirals increasingly out of control.
 There is an entire ethic about testing, because a positive result will mean that you know how you will die.
 And that the path to that death, is a nightmare show that, in the family, we have all had a front row seat to.
 Of course, as we always joked, it is always possible that you could get hit by a bus.
 Only in a Huntington’s family, the idea of getting hit by a bus is a kind of “best case scenario”.

 The next morning in the shower I collapsed with a bolt of grief that seemed to come straight from heaven.
 I crawled out of the shower, found a towel and dragged myself into bed, where I stayed all day, sobbing and praying a wrong prayer.
 “God, please don’t kill my brother, leave me with just one”.
 That very day I made an appointment to see a counsellor from the church, because I knew my doctrine was broken.